Service Number 74967

 Regiment Royal Garrison Artillery

 Paver Wainwright Dalby was born in Collingham on the 29th June 1890, the son of Eleanor Dalby and an unknown father, and is marked as being Absent due to Naval or Military Service in the 1918 Electoral Roll.
 Unfortunately Paver's service record has not survived, so we have had to piece his record together from other sources.

-In 1911, Paver was living on census day, with his widowed grandmother, Eliza Morrell, at Bridge House, Collingham.
+The 1911 census shows Paver was living with his widowed grandmother, Eliza Morrell, at Bridge House, Collingham.
 At some point Paver worked as a farmer and market gardener at Bridge House Farm.
 Around 1914, he met Martha Alice Cotteman.
 She had moved to Collingham from Doncaster and became a housemaid for Miss Metcalfe at the Dower House.
 From a report on their Diamond Wedding Anniversary we know they first met at St Oswald’s Church and by 1915 they were thinking of marriage because Paver, who by then was in the Royal Garrison Infantry, was to be ordered overseas.
-They were married in St Lawrence’s Church, York in 1916.
+They were married in St Lawrence’s Church, York on the 30th September 1916.

 Before his posting overseas, Paver attended and witnessed the marriage certificate of William Edward Stainthorp and Ada Wilson at Bardsey Church on the 23rd Jun 1917, just a few weeks before we think he went overseas.